kapadia/KCHackFest/README.md

     cd frontend
     npm install .

-    # To run local server
+    # To build and run local server
     brunch w -s

-    # To build
-    brunch build
+To deploy, run `brunch build` and serve the `frontend/public` directory.

+### Server

+The backend depends on Tornado: `pip install tornado`

+    python backend/backend.py

+Make sure you refresh the page any time the backend needs to restart, otherwise the websocket connections will silently fail.

 ## Notes